medplum/medplum/packages/docs/src/pages/solutions/index.md

 Medplum supports a wide array of use cases.
 Please look at this section for detailed examples of how to build sophisticated, compliant applications quickly.
 Though these are written as separate use cases, it is possible, indeed recommended, to have several implementations running off the same Medplum Project.

+## Medplum EHR

+A streamlined EHR that's easy to implement and supports core workflows.
+Chart efficiently, place orders and schedule with ease.
+[Learn More](/solutions/medplum-ehr)

 ## Custom EHR

 Build a custom EHR to streamline provider workflow.
 Implement bespoke clinical workflows with high levels of automation and quality assurance.
 [Learn More](/solutions/custom-ehr)